cllebrun/cllebrun.github.io/labs/3.4 Lab Android - Watson Assistant/README.md

 # Step 4 - Extend your chatbots skills

-You are now going to extend your chatbot skills by adding a new intent to be recognise and working on the dialog flow.
+You are now going to extend your chatbot skills by adding a new intent to be recognized and working on the dialog flow.

 + In Watson Assistant, go to your **Intents** tab in your skill "Virtual Concierge".
 Note that there is one existing intent defined called "General_Jokes".
 We are going to use this intent to add a "telling jokes" skill to our bot !